 We remain a member of the UK and international Transition Network.

 Meet the trustees

 Helen is an expert in community engagement and place management, with a CV full of creating events, activity and programming that raise funds and awareness and create memorable experiences.
-She has worked locally for the Council and the BID as well as running a small creative workshop company teaching sewing knitting and crochet.
-She now works as a place manager, developing the sustainability agenda for an area in central London.
+She has worked locally for the Council and the BID as well as running a creative workshop company teaching sewing, knitting and crochet to the community.
+She now works to coordinate the sustainability agendas of councils across Hertfordshire, as well as running a community interest company.
 Helen has lived in St Albans for 13 years with her growing family.

 As one of the founders of Transition St Albans, our predecessor organisation, Jack has been with us since 2009, and is our treasurer.
 He says, “I am an accountant by profession, and the environment is becoming ever more mainstream in corporate reporting; I am an economist by interest, and the realisation that “materialism” and GDP are part of the problem is getting an ever better hearing; and I live here, and I am immensely proud to be part of the St Albans journey towards being a sustainable community.
 But there is plenty left to do …